ImzIssa/moviesverse_bot/README.md

-# a bot that downloads movies from moviesverse.biz
+# a bot that downloads movies from moviesverse.club
 uses chrome brower

 # requires chromedrivers depending on your current version of chrome